 At least 25,000 Seattle residents participated as campaign donors in the 2017 election cycle, three times the number who donated to candidates in 2013, the report states.

 The Commission’s duties

-The 11-member Charter Review Commission was established last June via Resolution No. 20170622-040 and held its first meeting November 6, 2017.
+The 11-member Charter Revision Commission was established last June via Resolution No. 20170622-040 and held its first meeting November 6, 2017.
 It is charged with recommending amendments for consideration by the Council in time for proposed amendments to be placed on the November 2018 ballot.

 The Commission was specifically charged with considering campaign finance, including contribution and expenditure limits; City boards and commissions, including terms of Planning Commission members; requirements for citizen-initiated petitions; appointment of the City Attorney by the City Council; and correction and clarification of verbiage recommended by the City Clerk and City Attorney.

 The Commission was ordered to conduct public hearings and encourage broad citizen input before submitting recommendations to the Council.

 The scope of work may be expanded by the Council and the Commission could request such expansion.